chYedukondalusrinivas/localRepo/README.md

-#thsi repo is created thriugh local
+# this repo is created through local